 - When mandated by a regulatory agency

-In addition, there are many situations when an ESA is advisable, such as when a property is being evaluated for purchase, or simply when an owner wishes to know more about the current state of their property.
+In addition, there are many situations when an ESA is advisable.
+For example, when a property is being evaluated for purchase, or simply when an owner wishes to know more about the current state of their property.

 - Meets SBA requirements